Jayman2000/Descent3-wiki-pr/Weekly-Updates.md

 `96.9.208.115:2092` - Hosted by DescentMax7930, v1.5 Upstream
 `64.44.131.41:2092` - Hosted by DescentMax7930, Piccu Engine (by InsanityBringer)

+# Weekly Summary: May 07 2024 - May 20 2024

+Repository Improvements:
+- A lot of code cleanups have taken place.
+Rock n' Ride code was removed along with unused serial code, unused header files, the software renderer, prebuilt d3m netgames, and a lot of stuff from `init.cpp`.
+Thanks Arcnor!
+- The OpenGL renderer saw a cleanup and refactor.
+Thanks Arcnor!
+- The GPLv3 license header has been joined with the historical comments, which should clean things up for IDEs that hide the first comment block from code.
+- MD5 code has been changed from RSA Technologies, avoiding a potential license headache.
+Thanks Parabolicus!
+- Spdlog dependency has been removed, but the logging module remains.
+- Any external dependencies will be moved to the `third_party` directory over time.

+Bug Fixes:
+- Imported a Piccu bugfix where HUD's CustomText2 would be offscreen on large resolutions.
+This affected Level 5's reactor percentages.
+- The dedicated server no longer crashes on startup and shutdown.
+Thanks Pzychotic!

+Adjustments:
+- Ingame screenshots now save as .png files for easier sharing.
+Thanks Arcnor!
+- Window mode in debug builds has been adjusted, and for now it no longer works in release builds.
+Thanks Pzychotic!
+- The notorious "BOA Not Valid" error has been silenced.
+- The max render distance has been bumped, an improvement brought from Piccu.

+General Updates:
+The Descent 3 Maintainers would like to generally remind everyone that this should never be treated like a full-time job or even an overly-professional setting.
+It's a cherished game, and a hobby should never become a burden.
+Many people have contributed to this upstream source out of a passion for programming or for Descent 3, sometimes both.
+Please remember to be kind and respectful to others.
+Nothing is irreversible in code.

+You may have noticed some slowdown in the past week.
+Real life obligations call, but we are welcome to outside assistance in pull request reviews!
+We are also looking for some additional help to bring SDL2 to Windows to replace DirectX.
+If this is something you're interested in, let us know!

 # Weekly Summary: Apr 28 - May 06 2024

 ## Upstream Source